 What is the Scanner class in Java?

-How to use Scanner class in Java?
+How do you use the Scanner class in Java?

 import java.util.Scanner;